-The NEI Audacious Goals Initiative is catalyzing research that will enable the restoration of vision through regeneration of the retina—the light-sensitive tissue in the back of the eye.
+The NEI Audacious Goals Initiative for Regenerative Medicine is catalyzing research that will enable the restoration of vision through regeneration of the retina—the light-sensitive tissue in the back of the eye.
 On its own, the body cannot replace cells of the retina.
 When retinal cells die, from disease or injury, they are gone for good.
 And with them goes the vision we too easily take for granted.

 The NEI audacious goal is to restore vision through regeneration of neurons and neural connections in the eye and visual system.
 The NEI is targeting the neurons in the retina and retinal ganglion cells, which transmit signals to the brain.